CaZual-T/CZT-Mod-Manager/language_packs/README.md

   - LANGUAGE_NAME = "English"
     - native name of the language, e.g., 'Español', 'Deutsch', 'Français', 'Русский'.
 (This is what appears within the settings drop down menu)
   - LANGUAGE_CODE = "en"
     - language code (e.g., 'es', 'de', 'fr', 'ru').
-IMPORTANT: This should match the languages folder name, it can be anything just needs to be consistent with the folder name.
+IMPORTANT: This should match the languages folder name, it can be anything but needs to be consistent with the folder name.